-Fertility benefits are the family planning perks that companies provide their employees.
+Fertility benefits are the family planning perks that companies provide to their employees.
 These can include consultations and initial testing right through to IVF, surrogacy and egg freezing.
 They are a way for employers to promote inclusivity and diversity by supporting the 15% of the population who experience fertility issues and the LGBTQIA+ community who can’t necessarily become parents through conventional methods.

 For employers, fertility benefits are a way to attract top talent and improve staff retention rates.
 For employees, they show that they are supported and valued, give them access to quality care and provide them with that all-important chance to start a family.